 Drill 1/8-inch-diameter pilot holes on each rocking horse side piece near the hooves.
 Find the centre point at each end of the two rocker braces, and drill 1/8-inch-diameter pilot holes at each end of each brace.
 Screw braces into place.
 This will make the rocker more durable.

 Use a carpenter's level and no. 2 pencil to make a horizontal line on the inner sides of each horse, for the seat bottom placement.
 Drill two 1/8-inch-diameter pilot holes at each end, about 2 inches from the head and tail ends of the rocking horse.
 Screw the seat bottom into place, leaving the screws loosened ¼ inch.
 Repeat for the seat back.
 The white portion of the rocking horse image in this step shows the screw placement and approximate seat back and bottom placement.
 Adjust seat bottom length back height and back angle, as needed, for the comfort of the child who will be using the rocking horse.

-- Be sure to have adequate ventilation while painting.
+Wear a painter's dust mask and wraparound eye protection during sawing and sanding.
+Be sure to have adequate ventilation while painting.
 If you can smell paint fumes, you do not have adequate ventilation.